 My Story

-I’m CJ Nel, a HPCSA Registered Counsellor, and for me, counselling isn’t just a career—it’s a space I’ve earned my way into through lived experience, ongoing training, and a deep belief in human resilience.
+Counselling isn’t just a career for me—it’s a space I’ve earned my way into through lived experience, ongoing training, and a deep belief in human resilience.

-My practicum at Headway Gauteng was a turning point.
-There, I worked with survivors of brain injuries, their families, and their care teams.
-It taught me to sit with uncertainty, to witness stories that don’t have clean resolutions, and to appreciate the courage it takes to build a life after diagnosis or injury.
-Since then, I’ve continued to work with acquired disability, palliative care, trauma, grief, identity development, and adjustment in both NGO and private practice settings.
+My early work at Headway Gauteng was a turning point.
+Working with survivors of brain injuries and their families taught me to sit with uncertainty and to appreciate the courage it takes to build a life after a diagnosis.
+Since then, I’ve continued to work with acquired disability, palliative care, trauma, and identity development.

-This work matters to me—not just because of what I’ve studied, but because of what I’ve lived.
-Whether I’m working with someone facing grief, long-term adjustment, self-medication, or something that feels harder to name, my aim is always to offer steadiness, reflection, and a safe space to grow.
+Whether I’m working with someone facing grief, a career crossroads, or a life transition that feels hard to name, my aim is always to offer a safe space, steadiness, and reflection.

-Thank you for taking the time to learn more about me.
-If you feel I might be the right fit for your journey, I’d be honoured to walk a part of the road with you.
+Thank you for taking the time to learn more about my journey.
+If you feel I might be the right fit for yours, I’d be honoured to walk a part of the road with you.

 Contact